magento/devdocs/guides/v2.2/cloud/release-notes/cloud-tools.md

 -  **Docker Compose for Cloud**—Made the following improvements to the [Docker setup and configuration]({{ page.baseurl }}/cloud/reference/docker-config.html) process:

-   -  <!--MAGECLOUD-2359-->Added sample PHP configuration files and a command—`docker:config:convert` to simplify environment configuration.
-Now, you can configure environment variables in PHP configuration files, and then convert them to Docker ENV files.
+   -  <!--MAGECLOUD-2359-->Added a command—`docker:config:convert` to convert PHP configuration files to Docker ENV format to simplify environment configuration.
+Now, you copy the PHP configuration files to the Docker directory and convert them to Docker ENV files.
+See [Launch Docker]({{ page.baseurl }}/cloud/reference/docker-config.html#launch-docker-configuration}}).

    -  <!--MAGECLOUD--2357-->The {{site.data.var.ece}} installation process now supports deploying to both read-only and  read-write file systems to more closely emulate the Cloud file system.
-See [Launch Docker]({{ page.baseurl }}/cloud/reference/docker-config.html#launch-docker-configuration).
+See [Configure Docker]({{ page.baseurl }}/cloud/reference/docker-config.html).

    -  <!--MAGECLOUD--2442-->Redis service support—Added a Redis image, which is deployed to a Docker container and configured automatically to work with your Docker installation.